 2. Share resources: Even if you are not yet a network member, you can share your SOGI resources with others.
 Email us to share your resources with the network and/or on this website.

 3. Inspire others: You don’t have to be an expert to inspire others.
 You just have to make an effort.
-Commit to doing at least one thing differently before the end of this school year.
+Decide on the next thing you will do to create change in your classroom or school.